Sauna for Skin: What Dermatology Research Shows

 Psoriasis and Eczema

 Some studies suggest infrared sauna may benefit inflammatory skin conditions.
 A 2017 study found improvement in psoriasis symptoms with regular infrared exposure.
-However, results vary significantly between individuals.
+Results vary significantly between individuals.

 Traditional high-heat saunas may worsen these conditions for some people due to the intensity.